You want smart political talk without the meltdowns?

 We know how to treat inflammatory responses.

-We know that uh steroids work with inflammation.
+We know that steroids work with inflammation.

-We know that monoclonal antibodies are readily available if we decide to manufacture them, you know, but but the government chose to go a different route.
+We know that monoclonal antibodies are readily available if we decide to manufacture them, you know, but the government chose to go a different route.

-Well, I give you a lot of credit that Dr. Tyson, you are a pioneer and you you clearly help lead the way, and I hope I hope people I don't think this country's learned from it, you know, and we'll have to depend on people like you in the future.
+And I hope people, I don't think this country's learned from it, you know, and we'll have to depend on people like you in the future.

 It was free for everybody in the free state of Florida where I now live.